usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 3/The Independent Government Cost Estimate (IGCE).md

 When building your Independent Government Cost Estimate (IGCE) for an Agile contract, use the following core elements.
 These help define the structure, scale, and duration of the work being priced.

 **Key agile pricing factors**
-- Team Size: 6–12 full-time employees (FTEs) per Agile team
+- Team Size: 6–12 full-time employees (FTEs) per Agile team.
-- Number of Teams: Based on scope, deadlines, and budget
+- Number of Teams: Based on scope, deadlines, and budget.
-- Iteration Type(s): Discovery, Development, Envisioning, or Hybrid
+- Iteration Type(s): Discovery, Development, Envisioning, or Hybrid.
-- Iteration Length: Typically 2–4 weeks
+- Iteration Length: Typically 2–4 weeks.
-- Period of Performance: Usually 6–12 months
+- Period of Performance: Usually 6–12 months.
-- Incentives: Consider Award Fees or Award Terms to reward strong performance
+- Incentives: Consider Award Fees or Award Terms to reward strong performance.

 **Deciding How Many Teams You Need**</br>
 Ask these two questions: